 After the Procedure

-A hospital stay for endovascular repair of an aneurysm may be as short as 1 to 2 days if there was no bleeding beforehand.
+A hospital stay for endovascular repair of an aneurysm may be as short as 1 to 2 days if there was no bleeding before surgery.

-You will probably have an x-ray test of the blood vessels in the brain (angiogram) before you are sent home.
+You will probably have imaging tests of the blood vessels ( angiogram ) in the brain before you are sent home.

 After successful surgery for a bleeding aneurysm, it is uncommon for it to bleed again.

-The outlook also depends onwhether anybrain damage occurred from bleeding before, during, or after the surgery.
+The outlook also depends on whether brain damage occurred from bleeding before, during, or after surgery.

-Most of the time, open surgery or endovascular repair can prevent a brain aneurysm that has not caused symptoms from becoming larger and breaking open.
+Most of the time, surgery can prevent a brain aneurysm that has not caused symptoms from becoming larger and breaking open.

-You may have more than one aneurysm.
-After endovascular treatment (coiling), you will need to be seen byyour health care provider every year.
+You may have more than one aneurysm or the aneurysm that was coiled might grow back.
+After coiling repair, you will need to be seen by your provider every year.